iov-one/docs/docs/weave-tutorial/08-app.md

 sidebar_label: Application
 ---

+Weave layered approach could be represented as a pyramid.
+On layer 2, which is the bottom layer, modules(`x/`) are connected to the layer 1 which messages are routed.
+Layer 1 abstracts: Key-Value Database config, authentication mechanism, time based operation scheduler, and a genesis file that will be fed into the database.

-Previous sections are about building your own module, now we will proceed to wrapping the module with blockchain application.
-In order to run blockchain application, you need to wrap the module with components such as decorators, and bind the module's handlers and to the base blockchain application.
+Previous sections are about building a module(`layer 2`), now we will proceed to wrapping the module with blockchain application(`layer 1`).
+In order to run blockchain application, you need to wrap the module with components such as decorators, and bind the module's handlers and to the underlying blockchain application.

-`cmd` folder is where the blockchain infrastructure lives:
+`cmd` folder is where the layer 2 lives:

 ```sh
 ./cmd